Imalent RT70 Flashlight Review Update

 I was surprised that the threads on this copy were actually not ideally clean, and ended up feeling a bit gritty.
 More on that in a bit.

 All the springs are in the tailcap.
-They aren’t massive springs but seem to adequate keep the cells in contact when the light gets bumped around.
+They aren’t massive springs but seem to adequately keep the cells in contact when the light gets bumped around.
 Note here that the cells all go into the light in the same direction.
 More on that later, too.

 I don’t think the flaking is enough to cause any shorts, but it’s annoying.